Ultradian rhythms

 How long can you focus before your mind naturally wanders?

-Block your calendar in 60-to-90-minute chunks instead of open-ended hours.
-Finishing on a natural high beats grinding past it.
+Shape your calendar around 60-to-90-minute blocks instead of open-ended hours.
+Finishing on a natural high feels kinder than grinding past it.

 Honour the dip

-When focus blurs and you start re-reading sentences, don't push through — that's the trough.
-Step away for 10–20 minutes and come back fresh.
+When focus blurs and you start re-reading the same line, that's the signal — not a weakness.
+Step away for 10 to 20 minutes and come back to yourself.